How Much Do Fire Lookouts Make in the United States?

 On average, fire lookouts earn between $15 to $35 per hour.

-Entry-Level Positions: For those just starting out or with minimal experience, hourly wages are typically closer to the lower end of the scale, around $15 per hour.
-Entry-level positions may also come with limited benefits, with most compensation being based on the hours worked.
+Entry-Level Positions: For those just starting out or with minimal experience, hourly wages are around $15 per hour.

-Experienced Lookouts: More experienced fire lookouts, especially those in leadership roles or with specialized skills, may earn $30 to $35 per hour or more.
+Experienced Lookouts: More experienced fire lookouts can earn $30 to $35 per hour or more.

 Daily, Monthly, and Yearly